 Law programmes at Irish universities provide a comprehensive and critical understanding of core legal principles and practical skills so that students learn legal analysis.
 Law students in Ireland gain experience in mooting, arguing and negotiation.
 Mock courtrooms help enhance the learning process and gain valuable experience in a real-world setting.

-Almost all Irish law courses allow students the option of taking a year’s professional placement at a firm, while overseas study is also available.
-Students can also choose to combine Law with another subject such as business, politics or journalism.
-All LLB programmes at Irish universities are formally accredited by the Law Society of Ireland.
+Almost all Irish law courses allow students to take a year’s professional placement at a firm, while overseas study is also available.
+Students can also combine Law with other subjects, such as business, politics or journalism.
+The Law Society of Ireland formally accredits all LLB programmes at Irish universities.

 SI-Ireland specialises in selecting the right Irish university for international students by reviewing your academic background, discussing your career goals and helping you apply.
 Our application services can help you achieve your dream of studying in Ireland.

 "My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I could not have done it without her.
 I'd recommend this service to anyone interested in taking the stress out of applying alone."